 Most court records in Iowa will be available to the general public except for juvenile and confidential case information.
 Files that have been sealed or expunged will not be available.
-The state of Iowa offers an online portal where individuals can search for cases and court records.
+The state offers an online portal where individuals can search for cases and court records.
 All trial cases after 1998 will be available online and most appellate cases after 1998.
 Patrons can also visit court clerks in person to obtain copies of public court records.
 Federal law prohibits personal information from being released to the public.
 Therefore, things like social security numbers, bank accounts, and home addresses must be redacted before the files can be made public.

-Although anyone can visit a courthouse in Iowa to file paperwork for their case, the state also allows free e-filing as an option.
+Although anyone can visit a courthouse in IA to file paperwork for their case, the state also allows free e-filing as an option.
 Users must first register for an account, and then they can use the system.
 Their e-filing service allows individuals to check the status of their case and filings, review the filings by the other parties and it alerts users with notifications from the court.
 The Iowa Judiciary website also has downloadable forms to be used in place of electronic filing.
 In some cases, e-filing is mandatory, and the details of that can be reviewed on the Iowa Judicial Branch website.

 Use Infotracer to quickly search for Iowa court records all over the state, including Polk County, Linn County, and Scott County.
-The Infotracer system allows access to hundreds of court cases and records in Iowa, including criminal court records, bankruptcies, civil cases, family court records, and more!
+The Infotracer system allows access to hundreds of court cases and records in IA, including criminal court records, bankruptcies, civil cases, family court records, and more!
 Public court records are protected by the Freedom of Information Act and the Iowa Open Records Law Iowa Code §22.1 et seq.

 A court records search may be conducted by anyone privately without the need for permission or special information.
 The searcher doesn’t even need a reason to look up Iowa court records.
 All court records, except for those sealed by law, like juvenile records, will be readily available online.